DaniElectra/libcipher/docs/front.md

 This function returns a `set` with all the available encodings for use with the library.

 ## libcipher.encrypt()
-This command encrypts a given string with the selected encoding.
+This function encrypts a given string with the selected encoding.
 It has the following parameters:
 - `string`: The string to encode.
 - `type`: The encryption to use for encoding the string.
 - `offset` *(Optional)*: The letter shift to apply (positive numbers move the shift right).

 ## libcipher.decrypt()
-This command encrypts a given string with the selected encoding.
+This function encrypts a given string with the selected encoding.
 It has the following parameters:
 - `string`: The encrypted string.
 - `type`: The encryption to use for decoding the string.
 - `offset` *(Optional)*: The letter shift to apply (positive numbers move the shift left).

 ## libcipher.recrypt()
-This command decrypts a given string to recrypt it again with another encoding.
+This function decrypts a given string to recrypt it again with another encoding.
 It has the following parameters:
 - `string`: The string to recode in a different encoding.
 - `input_type`: The encryption to use for decoding the encrypted string.
 - `output_type`: The encryption to use for encoding the string.